tomwhite/kite-example/README.md

 from https://openshift.redhat.com/app/console/applications).

-**Note**: You can see the webapp container logs if you log into the OpenShift machine and type:
+**Note**: You can see the webapp container logs if you log into the OpenShift machine (details on the OpenShift application page, under 'Remote Access') and type:

 ```bash